ladybug-tools/ladybug-web/shadow-core/readme.md

 * Code and variable name logic clean-up
 * Add slide-out hamburger menu
 * Add Sun position read-out to menus of all core apps
 	* Finding issues with all of them.
-So iy goes
+So it goes

 ### 2016-04-03